-Emergency Dental Western Suburbs Melbourne
+Emergency Dental in Sunshine and the Western Suburbs of Melbourne

 Tooth pain has a wide variety of causes, from bruxism (teeth grinding) to cavities, gum disease, an exposed root or even an ear or sinus infection.
 That’s why it’s important to consult both your doctor and your dentist if you’re having significant, consistent tooth pain.